Royal Navy reservist Penny Mordaunt was appointed as the first-ever female defence secretary following the sacking of Gavin Williamson in May 2019.

 Consistently voted against strengthening the Military Covenant.

-2 May: Taking Post
+2 May: Taking the post

 Ms Mordaunt took over from her predecessor Gavin Williamson, having previously served as Minister for International Development.